What Color Is A Biohazard Bag?

 Blue Biohazard Waste Bags

 If red and yellow are biohazard colors, what's blue for?
-Is it a biohazard garbage bag color?
+Is it a biohazard-bag color?
 Blue bags are meant for disposing unused antibiotics as well as any other non-RCRA pharmaceutical waste.
-Healthcare facilities also use them for disposing denatured drugs, and inhaler cartridges.
+Healthcare facilities also use them for disposing of denatured drugs and inhaler cartridges.
 Simply put, any non-hazardous medical waste can go in blue biohazard waste bags.
 Depending on the content, blue medical waste bags can be with or without biohazard symbols.

 Who Introduced Color-Coding for Medical Waste?

 The WHO, World Health Organization, has played a key role in the introduction of red as the ideal biohazard bags color for medical waste.
-Further, the awareness about public health risk caused by medical waste forced many countries to implement these standardized practices.
+Furthermore, awareness of public health risks posed by medical waste prompted many countries to implement these standardized practices.

 Helps Reduce Medical Waste Disposal Costs

-The processes to dispose of medical waste also involves sterilization.
+The processes to dispose of medical waste also involve sterilization.
 Thus, it is costlier than managing or disposing of regular waste.
-And things become even more difficult if healthcare facilities fail to segregate their waste properly.
+And things become even more difficult if healthcare facilities fail to properly segregate their waste.

-Color coded bags are a great starting point.
+Color-coded bags are a great starting point.
 They help ensure biomedical waste is properly segregated.
-Ultimately, facilities remain compliant to federal guidelines, and mother nature remains protected from biomedical waste.
+Ultimately, facilities remain compliant with federal guidelines, and Mother Nature remains protected from biomedical waste.
 Most importantly, healthcare employees won't face health risks.

 Who Regulates Medical Waste Disposal in the US?
 Is Compliance to Color Codes Mandatory?

 As per data published by acumen research and consulting, each year, American healthcare facilities generate 5.9 million tonnes of HCW.
-So, there are regulations from both the state and federal government surrounding the same.
+So, there are regulations from both the state and federal governments regarding this.
 State environment and health departments have regulations for medical waste.
 Plus there are certain guidelines from the Occupational Safety and Health Administration (OSHA), AND THE Centers for Disease Control (CDC) as well.

 What if a Facility Administration Fails to Dispose of Waste in Biohazard Color Bags?